devopsdao/webthree/README.md

 WebThree - a web3 library for dart that allows you to interact with a local or remote ethereum node using HTTP or WebSocket.
 Suports custom credentials providers like WalletConnect and Metamask.

+Fork of original [web3dart](https://github.com/simolus3/web3dart) 2.3.5 by simolus3, incorporating all changes from other forks.

 ## Features

 - Connect to an Ethereum node with the rpc-api, call common methods